jenniferdguay/MDA-2022/README.md

 # MDA-2022
 Files for final project in MDA course 2021-22

-There are 4 Python scripts/code for this project (in order):
+There are 4 Jupyter scripts/code for this project (in order):

 1. Data Wrangling